robbyriverside/brief/README.md

     body
 ```

 Sub-structures are indented to identify a sub-block.
 The first identifier on each line is an element name or type.
-The back-tic contains multiline text which forms the contents of an element.
+The back-tic contains multiline text which forms the text contents of an element.
 The back-tic must be after any key-value pairs.

 ```brief
 html